friedchicken1/summer-studio/content/week1.md

 ## Sprint 1: Creating a Blog
 In this first week of the Cybersecurity Summer Studio, I was tasked with creating a blog to record my thoughts and reflections for the following weeks.

-I'd never created a blog before, and I was incredibly lost in what this involved, and even where to even start.
+I'd never created a blog before, and initially I was pretty confused as to where to start and what this involved.

 ### Thinking about Installation
-As with working with I.T related for the first time, there were many things to install before I could even begin on my actual work and blog content.
-This affected my time management as the time to setup far exceeded my initial expectations, and slowly began to overtake my time planned out for writing blog content.
+As with working with anything I.T related for the first time, there were many things to install before I could even begin on my actual work and blog content.
+This affected my time management as the time it took for setup far exceeded my initial expectations, and slowly began to overtake the time I had allocated for writing blog content.

 For this blog, I setup: